This page equips Business administrators with a user guide for the Infosys Equinox Commerce platform’s Promotions microservice.

 Creating a New Promotion

-You can create one or more promotions within the Promotion Group with a different set of conditions, offer period, actions, priorities for each promotion via the project approval workflow.
+You can create one or more promotions within the Promotion Group with a different set of conditions, offer periods, actions, and priorities for each promotion via the project approval workflow.
 The promotion engine executes the promotion group based on priority, active status, and conditions.
-If the condition matches, the promotion engine reads each active promotion within the group and executes the promotion offer based on the priority order, conditions and actions set for each promotion.
+If the condition matches, the promotion engine reads each active promotion within the group and executes the promotion offer based on the priority order, conditions, and actions set for each promotion.

 While creating a promotion, you can add a locale-specific display message and description.